-Popular among backpackers who are searching for nature escapades, Dipolog is a great alternative for the budget-conscious travellers who want to be assured of 24-hour access to business facilities.
+Popular among backpackers who are searching for nature escapades, Dipolog is a great alternative for the budget-conscious travelers who want to be assured of 24-hour access to business facilities.

 Eleven kilometers up north is Dipolog’s twin sister city called Dapitan, known for its rich historical origins, and referred to as the national hero Jose Rizal’s “exile city,” which residents endearingly call as “Rizal’s second home.”

 “Almost everything in Dipolog is affordable – accommodation, food, and transportation.
-One cannot also miss to notice the clean city streets that remain as orderly from sun up to sun down,” says Gemma Dagaas, a government worker who recently visited the city.
+One cannot also miss noticing the clean city streets that remain as orderly from sun up to sundown,” says Gemma Dagaas, a government worker who recently visited the city.